Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama vs. Maryland: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 1 seed Alabama Crimson Tide (30-5) are 8.5-point favorites as they attempt to secure a place in the Sweet 16 in an NCAA Tournament second round South Region bracket matchup against the No. 8 seed Maryland Terrapins (22-12) on Saturday at Legacy Arena at BJCC, tipping off at 9:40 PM on TBS.
-The matchup's point total is 144.5.
+The No. 1 seed Alabama Crimson Tide (30-5) are favored by 8.5 points against the No. 8 seed Maryland Terrapins (22-12) for their NCAA Tournament matchup on Saturday.
+A trip to the Sweet 16 will be awarded to the winner of the 1-8 South Region bracket contest, which tips off at 9:40 PM on TBS.
+The point total for the matchup is set at 143.5.

 Alabama vs. Maryland Odds & Info